walmartlabs/concord-website/docs/plugins/http.md

       token: value
 ```

-In this case, the `value` is used as-is in the `Authorization` header:
+In this case, the `value` is used as Basic authentication token in the `Authorization` header:
 ```
-Authorization: value
+Authorization: Basic value
 ```

 Basic auth using `username` and `password` syntax: